 MS students must form their thesis committees by the end of the semester prior to the one in which they plan to graduate.
 The committee must consist of at least three members.
-One member must be the student's academic advisor or designated thesis advisor, although the advisor or mentor does not have to be the committee chair.
+One member must be the student's Program Director or designated Thesis Advisor in the Department of Epidemiology, although the advisor or mentor does not have to be the committee chair.
 Students should describe their proposed thesis projects to their committee members at the time of committee formation so the members can determine whether topics are suitable.